 For applications where accurate gain and offset are desired, they can be calibrated by acquiring a ground and a voltage reference using an analog multiplexer, U2, as shown for bipolar input ranges in Figure 23.

 Figure 23.
-Using the AD7651 in 16-Bit Bipolar and/or Wider Input Ranges board, documentation, and software for controlling the board from a PC via the Eval-Control Board.
+Using the AD7661 in 16-Bit Bipolar and/or Wider Input Ranges

 Table II.
 Component Values and Input Ranges